Claus1/unigui/README.md

 ### Table. ###
 Tables is common structure for presenting 2D data and charts.
-Can contain append, delete, update handlers, multimode value is True if allowed single and multi select mode. all of them are optional
+Can contain append, delete, update handlers, multimode value is True if allowed single and multi select mode. all of them are optional.
+When you add a handler for such action Unigui will draw an appropriate action icon button in the table header automatically.
 ```
 table = Table('Videos', headers = ['Video', 'Duration', 'Owner', 'Status', 'Links'],   rows = [
     ['opt_sync1_3_0.mp4', '30 seconds', 'Admin', 'Processed', 'Refererence 1'],